Ronit049/NUMBER-GUESSING/README.md

 ✔️ Stores the best score (least number of attempts) in a file (highscore.txt).
 ✔️ Displays the high score before the game starts.
 ✔️ Gives hints ("Too high" or "Too low") to guide the user.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+A **Number Guessing Game** is a simple yet engaging C program that challenges players to guess a randomly generated number within a specified range.
+This game involves using the `rand()` function from the `<stdlib.h>` library to generate a random number, which the player must guess correctly.
+The program provides hints such as "Too high" or "Too low" based on the player's input, guiding them towards the correct answer.
+A `while` or `do-while` loop is commonly used to allow multiple attempts until the correct number is guessed.
+The game can also count the number of attempts taken and display it at the end.
+To make the game more interactive, additional features such as difficulty levels, a limited number of attempts, and score tracking can be added.
+Implementing functions to handle different aspects of the game, such as generating the random number, checking the player's guess, and displaying results, improves code readability and modularity.
+File handling can also be introduced to save high scores for competitive play.
+This project is a great way for beginners to practice concepts like loops, conditionals, functions, and basic user interaction in C. It helps improve logical thinking and problem-solving skills while making programming fun and interactive.